zurajm/docker-autodiscover.xml/README.md

 ### Usage

-[traefik](https://github.com/containous/traefik) can proxy your containers on docker, on docker swarm, and on a wide range of orchestrators
+Put it behind a reverse proxy of your choice

 #### docker